ivnsmirnov/navio-docs-common/dev/wbc.md

 Emlid Raspbian images comes with pre-installed WBC.

+!!! danger
+    It's an experimental feature.
+Please test it on ground before lifting off.

 ### What is Wi-Fi broadcast?

 Wifibroadcast is a project aimed at the live transmission of HD video (and other) data using wifi radios.